Credit Acceptance Corporation research snapshot

 Business essence

-Customers pay CACC for auto loans when they cannot get financing from traditional banks or credit unions.
-Dealers pay CACC for the technology, underwriting, and capital to close sales with subprime customers.
-The core profit driver is the spread between the yield on consumer loans and CACC cost of funds.
+Customers pay CACC for auto loans when they cannot get financing from traditional banks or credit unions, and dealers pay CACC for the technology, underwriting, and capital to close sales with subprime customers.
+The core profit driver is the spread between consumer loan yields and CACC funding costs, with TTM finance charges near $2.15 billion.

 Moat

-The moat comes from a network of over 10,000 dealer partners, proprietary credit scoring models trained on decades of subprime auto loan performance data, dealer relationship stickiness, and the difficulty for competitors to replicate the scale and data density of CACC underwriting platform.
+The moat comes from a network of dealer partners, proprietary credit scoring and loan management technology, decades of subprime auto loan performance data, dealer relationship stickiness, and the difficulty competitors face in replicating the scale and data density of the CACC underwriting platform.

 Munger risk inversion

-The thesis fails if a recession drives unemployment higher, used car prices collapse reducing loan recovery values, credit losses spike above reserve coverage, regulatory scrutiny restricts dealer lending programs, or funding markets tighten for subprime auto lenders.
+The thesis fails if a recession drives unemployment higher, used car prices collapse reducing loan recovery values, credit losses spike above the existing allowance, funding markets tighten for subprime auto lenders, or regulators restrict dealer lending programs.
+The 31.3% allowance ratio on gross loans shows how leveraged earnings are to credit outcomes.

 Management